2019/2020 Competency-Based Task/Competency List for Introduction to Health and Medical Sciences (8302/36 weeks)

 - Explain the importance of drugs and supplements in preventive medicine.

-- Comply with current state and federal regulations with regard to the practice of pharmacy.
+- Explain current state and federal regulations regarding the practice of pharmacy.

 Understanding Patient Care

-- Differentiate among the approaches to health care for a variety of patient categories.
+- Summarize the approaches to health care for a variety of patient categories.

 - Explain the nature and importance of a medical history.